Indirect land use change impacts of biofuels: EPA Renewable Fuel Standard

 The Energy Independence and Security Act of 2007 (EISA) established new renewable fuel categories and eligibility requirements, setting mandatory lifecycle emissions limits.
 EISA explicitly mandated EPA to include "direct emissions and significant indirect emissions such as significant emissions from land use changes."

 EISA required a 20% reduction in lifecycle GHG emissions for any fuel produced at facilities that commenced construction after December 19, 2007, to be classified as a "renewable fuel"; a 50% reduction for fuels to be classified as "biomass-based diesel" or "advanced biofuel", and a 60% reduction to be classified as "cellulosic biofuel".
 EISA provided limited flexibility to adjust these thresholds downward by up to 10 percent, and EPA proposed this adjustment for the advanced biofuels category.
 Existing plants were grandfathered in.

 On May 5, 2009, EPA released a notice of proposed rulemaking for implementation of the 2007 modification of the Renewable Fuel Standard, known as RFS2.
 The draft of the regulations was released for public comment during a 60-day period, a public hearing was held on June 9, 2009, and also a workshop was conducted on June 10–11, 2009.

-EPA's draft analysis stated that ILUC can produce significant near-term GHG emissions due to land conversion, but that biofuels can pay these back over subsequent years.
+EPA's draft analysis stated that ILUC could produce significant near-term GHG emissions due to land conversion but that biofuels can pay these back over subsequent years.
 EPA highlighted two scenarios, varying the time horizon and the discount rate for valuing emissions.
-The first assumed a 30-year time period uses a 0 percent discount rate (valuing emissions equally regardless of timing).
-The second scenario used a 100-year time period and a 2% discount rate.
+The first assumed 30-year period uses a 0 percent discount rate (valuing emissions equally regardless of timing).
+The second scenario used 100 years and a 2% discount rate.

 On the same day that EPA published its notice of proposed rulemaking, President Obama signed a Presidential Directive seeking to advance biofuels research and commercialization.
 The Directive established the Biofuels Interagency Working Group, to develop policy ideas for increasing investment in next-generation fuels and for reducing their environmental footprint.